 E 250 m of quay out of which 200 m with 11 m water depth.

 E Ground resistance of these 200 m : 15 t/m2 on 50 m from quay end.

 EOne zone of 40 x 40 m for a specialized heavy-lift crane @ 30 t/m2

 EOtherwise total area is 7 ha of storage areas (5 to 10 t/m2) for assemblage and construction site.

 EAdmissible ship’s size : maximum 160 m length x 27 m beam x 10 m draft and 25,000 t displacement (unless agreed derogation)

 EUROPORTS develops and operates global marine supply chain solutions for the industry.
 The group manages 30 terminals in Europe and Asia.
 It operates more than 60 million tonnes of goods each year.

 In Port-La Nouvelle, EUROPORTS will diversify its activities towards high end heavy-lifts handling services.
-Relevant operations will start in 2023 with 6 pilot machines of 10 MW each (wind farms EFGL and EOLMED).
+Relevant operations begun in 2023 with 6 pilot machines of 10 MW each (wind farms EFGL and EOLMED).
 Next steps for the Stevedoring Group and the Port will be to propose Port-La Nouvelle as the French Mediterranean hub for the assemblage of next generations of floating turbines.